tpoechtrager/spaghettimod/README.md

 The ZOMBIE OUTBREAK! server can be started with `ZOMBIEVPS=1 ./sauer_server`.
 It is a heavily modded gamemode with up to 128 bots, and showcases a variety of event hooks.

+**The RUGBY configuration**

+A server running Rugby mode can be started with `RUGBY=1 ./sauer_server`.
+If players are carrying the flag in insta ctf, they can shoot a teammate to pass it to them.
+Four different flavors of Rugby are available, check out the config in *script/load.d/1000-rugby-config.lua* and *script/gamemods/* to see which ones.

 **Autoloaded modules**

 As described above, scripts in *script/load.d* will automatically execute once on server launch.
 They introduce some sane default configuration.